 As usual, in furniture design a project includes the design space with all designed products.
 Important!
 The designer can only work on one project at a time.
 In project you need to specify two main places where Autodesk Inventor can place and find components.
 These are:

-Workspace path
+•Workspace path

-Workspace path
+•Library path

 Workspace refers to the path where you can find components that are designed for each piece of furniture.
 This includes furniture plates, metal or plastic hardware, designed for this specific furniture.